openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

       busybox-staticdev busybox-dev busybox-doc busybox-locale busybox

-Finally, for those recipes fetched from a version control system (e.g., Git), a file exists that lists source revisions that are specified in the recipe and lists the actual revisions used during the build.
+Finally, for those recipes fetched from a version control system (e.g., Git), there is a file that lists source revisions that are specified in the recipe and the actual revisions used during the build.
 Listed and actual revisions might differ when
 :term:`SRCREV` is set to
 ${:term:`AUTOREV`}.
 Here is an